rancher-sandbox/docs.rancherdesktop.io/docs/faq.md

 #### **Q: What support, if any, is available for DNS over VPN on Windows?**

-**A:** An alternative DNS resolver for Windows has been implemented to address some of the VPN issues on Windows.
-It should support DNS lookup over VPN connections.
-It has to be enabled manually by editing an internal [configuration file](https://github.com/rancher-sandbox/rancher-desktop/issues/1899#issuecomment-1109128277).
+**A:** DNS lookups over VPN connections work out of the box on Windows.
+Rancher Desktop uses a host resolver by default, so no manual configuration is required.

 #### **Q: What does the "WSL Integration" tab do?**